 Moving from France to try my luck in this beautiful country, it has been a wonderful way to meet likeminded people.
 I have found that by joining this group I have achieved in 2 years what I did in 5 years in France and been able to coach some great businesses in Geraldton.
-The reason I have managed to achieve so much in so little time is the power of support, meeting people, that have allowed me to share my struggles and joy and get input, advice and encouragement on the different stages in my business.
+The reason I have managed to achieve so much in so little time is the power of support, meeting people, that have allowed me to share my struggles and joy, boost my productivity and get input, advice and encouragement on the different stages in my business.
 It’s been a way of saving time and money.
 Australia is so vast and big it needs innovation in the small townships, and coworking is the link that supports and brings the people out of the woodwork, and so far it looks like they are doing a great job.
 I then have other people to bounce my ideas off of and the locals that seem to encourage, help me thrive and are so kind.
 I have learnt so much since being with them on how to develop my business in a new place with what the locals need and not just what I think they want.

 This quote from Mother Theresa says it all “I can do things you cannot, you can do things I cannot; together we can do great things”.
 Sometimes we can be too involved in our own thoughts not able to find the inspiration or objectivity to see what is or isn’t working in our own business, or lives, we can go round and round in circles trying to find an alternative perspective when instead other people have the ideas and solutions that you haven’t thought of.
 That’s part of the creative process connecting to others and learning how to ask for help.
-As a way of contributing to their space I set up a “Morning tea for me” to collaborate on ideas, a way to allow people to discuss and exchange about their struggles.
-I was amazed at what a boost for everybody it was not to have to work things out alone.
-It’s the diversity and mix of cultures and people that offer this.
+It’s the diversity of ideas and mix of cultures and people that offer this.

 Please let me know how I can support you in your business or life to uplevel your ideas, would love to hear your feedback.